-The application must be copied to:

-- the Gambling Commission, - the chief officer of police for the area in which the premises are situated, - HM Revenue and Customs, and - if applicable, any other licensing authority in whose area the premises are also situated.
+The application must be copied to: the Gambling Commission, the chief officer of police for the area in which the premises

+- are situated.

+- HM Revenue and Customs, and

+- premises are also situated.

 Gaming machines may not be made available under a temporary use notice.